Docker

 To install Docker on your operating system, follow the instructions in the Guided Tour prerequisites.

-If you are installing Docker on a Linux-based operating system, ensure you configure Docker so it can be managed as a non-root user.
+If you are installing Docker on a Linux-based operating system, ensure that Docker is configured so it can be managed as a non-root user.
 Read more about this in Docker’s Post-installation steps for Linux page of their documentation.
-This page also contains information about how to configure Docker to start on boot.
+This page also includes instructions for configuring Docker to start automatically on boot.

 Prerequisites